MehaRima/WebApplication/README.md

 *It is open for improvements and further developments.

-Make sure to consider connecting with the project by submitting a*
+Make sure to consider connecting with the project by submitting _a pull request_
-#### pull request

 ***
-Thank for giving a look to my project.
+Thanks for giving a look to my project.